 Spurred by this complication, Dr. Hayes and his University of Michigan colleagues have come up with a device that can do all the work of liquid biopsy testing but by actually "scanning" the bloodstream for cancer cells.

-For the time being, the team has tested this device in dogs and reports the findings in the journal Nature Communications.
+For the time being, the team has tested this device in dogs and reports the

 Challenges in reaching an effective design

 The researchers explain that although most cancer cells that end up in the bloodstream do not survive for long, those that do survive may end up in different parts of the body and form a new, metastatic tumor.

 For this reason, it is important to detect the presence of cancer as soon as possible and target it with adequate treatment, preventing it from spreading and doing further damage.

 When they decided to try and develop a wearable device for the screening of cancer cells in the blood, Dr. Hayes and colleagues faced a series of obstacles that they had to circumvent.

 Firstly, the device is about 2 by 2.75 by 1 inch in size, but it must fit all the technology of blood screening and analysis that typically amounts to machines as tall as a desk.
 Then, they had to find ways of making this wearable device effective and safe.

 "The most challenging parts were integrating all of the components into a single device and then ensuring that the blood would not clot, that the cells would not clog up the chip, and that the entire device is completely sterile," explains the study's first author, Tae Hyun Kim, Ph.D.

 The team did come up with some creative solutions for all these problems.
 Firstly, they found a way of mixing the blood running through the device with an anticoagulant (anti-blood clotting agent) — heparin.
 Then, they came up with a way of making sure that the device remained sterile without affecting the antibodies on the chip that help identify the cancer cells.